robertorcosta/azure-docs.pt-br/articles/backup/upgrade-mars-agent.md

 1. Entre no servidor do SC DPM como administrador.
 2. Abra o console do DPM.
-3. Clique em **Gerenciamento** no painel de navegação inferior esquerdo do console do.
+3. Selecione **Gerenciamento** no painel de navegação inferior esquerdo do console do.
 4. Dentro das informações que aparecem no painel de navegação esquerdo, procure as informações de versão do agente de backup do Azure.
 5. Se a versão for inferior a 2.0.9083.0, baixe o instalador mais recente do agente de backup do Azure e execute o instalador no servidor DPM para atualizar o agente de backup do Azure.